FluBBaOfWard/NGPDS/README.md

 			Can make games faster.
 		Change Batteries: Change to new main batteries (AA/LR6).
 		Change Sub Battery: Change to a new sub battery (CR2032).
+		Cpu speed hacks: Allow speed hacks.
+		Half cpu speed: This is not realy recommended.
 		Bios Settings: Load a real NGP Bios.
 	Settings:
 		Speed: Switch between speed modes.